 | 15.8 | Cycling 20 mph (32.2 km/h) |

-Refers to the length of the session.
+Exercise duration is the length of the training session.

-Needed to maintain or improve performance.
+Progression is needed to maintain or improve performance over time.

 Progress one variable (frequency, intensity, or duration) by ≤10% per week.